-- Three DEMETER (Palmer et al. 2004) coupled seasonal forecast models (ECMWF, Météo-France and UK Met Office (UKMO)), which have long hindcasts extending back to mid-20th century, and are analyzed for their El Niño teleconnections.
-Increasing greenhouse gasses are not specified in these hindcasts, but given the consistency of ENSO at least over the last half of the 20th century (Nicholls 2008) this fact should not be a limiting factor for seasonal forecast models. - Nine CMIP3 coupled climate change models selected and grouped according to their 20th century ENSO characteristics (based on the analysis of AchutaRao and Sperber 2006): Too weak ENSO variability: CCCMA; GISS-ER; MIROC-3.2 (med-res) About right ENSO variability: CCSM3; HADCM3; GFDL-2.0 Too strong ENSO variability: CNRM; ECHAM5; GFDL-2.1 These three groups are hereafter referred to as weak, moderate, and strong, respectively.
-For the groups of models labeled moderate and strong according to their reproduction of El Niño variability, most of these models were also deemed as most realistic according to their representation of tropical Pacific climatology (Guilyardi, 2006, 5 out of the 6), and their coupled air-sea variability characteristics (van Oldenborgh et al. 2005a, 4 out of 6).
+Weather Forecasts (ECMWF), Météo-France, and Met Office (UKMO)], which have long hindcasts extending back to the mid-twentieth century and are analyzed for their El Niño teleconnections.
+Increasing greenhouse gasses are not specified in these hindcasts, but given the consistency of ENSO at least over the last half of the twentieth century (Nicholls 2008) this fact should not be a limiting factor for seasonal forecast models.
+These forecast runs are included in this study to provide context regarding how well we can expect the global coupled models used for climate change to capture El Niño and its teleconnections.
+These forecast runs have the benefit of being initialized with observed ocean conditions, and thus should be expected to capture the strength and spatial pattern of El Niño as well as or better than free-running CGCMs.

+- Nine CMIP3 coupled climate change models selected and grouped according to their twentieth-century ENSO characteristics (based on the analysis of AchutaRao and Sperber 2006): - too-weak ENSO variability-Canadian Centre for Climate Modelling and Analysis (CCCma); Goddard Institute for Space Studies Model E-R (GISS-ER); Model for Interdisciplinary Research on Climate 3.2, medium-resolution version [MIROC3.2(medres)]; - about right ENSO variability-Community Climate System Model, version 3 (CCSM3); third climate configuration of the Met Office Unified Model (HadCM3); Geophysical Fluid Dynamics Laboratory, version 2.0 (GFDL 2.0); and - too-strong ENSO variability-Centre National de Recherches Météorologiques (CNRM); ECHAM5; GFDL 2.1. - These three groups are hereafter referred to as weak, moderate, and strong, respectively.
+For the groups of models labeled moderate and strong according to their reproduction of El Niño variability, most of these models were also deemed as most realistic according to their representation of tropical Pacific climatology (Guilyardi 2006; 5 out of the 6), and their coupled air-sea variability characteristics (van Oldenborgh et al. 2005b; 4 out of 6).

-For the 21st century climate, the A2 Special Report on Emissions Scenario (SRES) projection is chosen for the nine climate change models listed above, as this defines the current worst case envisioned for increased greenhouse gas concentrations.
+For the twenty-first-century climate, the A2 Special Report on Emissions Scenario (SRES) projection is chosen for the nine climate change models listed above, as this defines the current worst case envisioned for increased greenhouse gas concentrations.
 Given that precipitation changes are more subtle than temperature changes, stronger forcing allows for easier detection.